 Think about the last time you packed for a trip.
 You didn’t include shoes that pinch or your Guns N’ Roses Appetite for Destruction t-shirt for business.
 You left out the wool coat for Nassau in the middle of August.
-Let’s just say that you could project the items to include because you had some fundamental information that would make your trip more efficient, relevant and gratifying.
+Let’s just say that you could project what to include because you had basic information that would make your trip more efficient, relevant, and gratifying.
 You probably had valuable insight from someone who has been where you’re going.
 You had trust.

 It’s the same with a relationship with your IT Solutions or managed services provider.
-The good ones will help you align your business with client needs and help you pack appropriately for your business journey.
+The good ones will help you align your business with the right mix of IT solutions and help you pack appropriately for your business journey.

 At the end of the day it’s all about alignment and trust.
 What goes into that suitcase will be different from what others are packing but it works because you have the insight of a trusted partner.